 Maybe that's where the problem lies, and it's not just with Vejlyt.
-All these guys do this.
+All these similar guitarists do this.
 Alternatively, Vejlyt tries his best to mix things up.
 For instance, both Shooting Star and Kings Of Old have a near progressive metal vibe going in a more challenging arrangement.
-One thing, I felt sorry for vocalist trying to follow the arrangement of Shooting Star.
+One thing, I felt sorry for the vocalist trying to follow the arrangement of Shooting Star.
 He sounds like he's really struggling.
 Queen Of Winter is the one song here that totally dials back the neo-classical guitar twiddling to near non-existence.
 The song is essentially a symphonic ballad.
 But the epic song here is the title cut where Vejlyt pours his neo-classical guitar wizardry into a blend of heavy, power, and symphonic metal wrapped in a more intricate arrangement.
-Yet again, however, the vocalist seems to have a hard time keeping up with the arrangement.
+But again, the vocalist seems to have a hard time keeping up with the arrangement.

 The Winter Symphony or any Sage's Recital album, past or future, is mostly for the (neo-classical) guitar enthusiast, not so much for average heavy metal listener.